Onix322/Conqueror/README.md

 ## 📄 License

-Open-source license.
-Free for personal and educational use.
+Open-source.
+Free for who ever want to use it.

 ---

 For feedback or technical questions: [GitHub Issues] or reach out via direct message.

 ---

-> *"Don't just use tools.
-Understand them.
-Then build your own."* — Alex, Creator of Conqueror